Skip to content

 With deep experience in the hunt, Neandertals could anticipate the behavior of many of the most dangerous prey animals.

-8 min read
+9 min read

 Neandertals were skilled hunters.
 Many archaeological sites show their ability to kill large mammals like bison, horse, and red deer.
 They occasionally killed mammoth or rhinoceros.
 This could not have been easy, since we have not found evidence that the Neandertals used arrows, atlatls, or other distance-killing weapons invented by more recent people.
-In the face of these apparent technological limitations, they got more than half their nutritional input from meat.
+In the face of these apparent technological limitations, they still got more than half their nutritional input from meat.

 Mark White, Paul Pettitt and Danielle Schreve examined data from five “kill sites” in France, Germany, and Poland in a 2016 article, “Shoot first, ask questions later: Interpretative narratives of Neanderthal hunting”.
 Each of the five sites represents a different species of prey animals: bison, horse, rhinoceros, reindeer, and aurochs.
 The sites date from varied times between around 120,000 years ago and 50,000 years ago.
 Together they are a fascinating series of case studies showing how Neandertals hunted.

 For example, at La Borde, France, archaeologists in 1971 excavated bones that once belonged to more than 40 aurochs.
-This site was a natural collapsed cave, called an aven, which made a depression at the base of a long sloping hill.
-More than half the aurochs remains came from juveniles, with most adult individuals interpreted as cows and few or no bulls present.
 The context of the site and the faunal remains were described by Jacques Jaubert and coworkers in a 1990 monograph.
+The site was a natural collapsed cave, called an aven, which made a depression at the base of a long sloping hill.

-Aurochs have been extinct since the seventeeth century.
-White, Pettitt, and Schreve relied on history and analogy with other living cattle species to relate what is known about their social behavior.
-Like many large herbivores, aurochs split for much of the year into herds with mostly cows and calves, some bachelor bulls, and some bull herds.
+More than half the aurochs remains came from juveniles, and most of the adult individuals were cows, with few or no bulls present.
+Aurochs have been extinct since the seventeeth century, so we cannot observe today exactly how they behaved.
+White, Pettitt, and Schreve relied on history and analogy with other living cattle species to relate what we can know about aurochs social behavior.
+Like many large herbivores, aurochs would have split for much of the year into herds with mostly cows and calves, some bachelor bulls, and some bull herds.
+To account for the pattern of the bones from La Borde, Jaubert and collaborators proposed that the Neandertals targeted cow/calf herds.
+They drove these herds into the aven where the animals could not easily escape.

+It's not so easy to usher groups of nervous wild herbivores into the same small hole in the landscape again and again.
 White and coworkers suggested that the Neandertals had long experience with the behavior of these herds, knowing that a hunter that approached too close toward the front of the group at an angle would cause the animals just off the lead to react, narrowing the herd and driving the leader forward.
 With this approach, a group of hunters who coordinated their behavior could steer and accelerate the herd across a flat landscape.

 “We hypothesize that Neanderthals understood and exploited the flight behaviour of wild cattle….
 In short, Neanderthals were the original cowboys.” —Mark White, Paul Pettitt, and Danielle Schreve